Premises Liability Attorneys Pursuing Real Justice for Clients in Miami & Throughout Southeast Florida

 While very rare, punitive damages may be available in situations where the property owner’s behavior was especially reckless or harmful.
 These damages are designed to punish such conduct and discourage others from acting similarly.

-Every case is unique, so the damages you’re eligible for will depend on the circumstances of your accident and the severity of your injuries.
-At Bernheim Kelley Injury Lawyers, we’re here to fight for you every step of the way.
+Every case is distinct, so the damages you’re eligible for will depend on the circumstances of your accident and the severity of your injuries.

 Speak with a Miami Premises Liability Attorney for FREE